 - Routing, Azure Firewall, and encryption for private connectivity

-Azure DNS is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
+- Azure Public DNS is a hosting service for DNS domains.
 By hosting your domains in Azure, you can manage your DNS records by using the same credentials, APIs, tools, and billing as your other Azure services.
-For more information, see What is Azure DNS?

 Azure Bastion is a service that you can deploy to let you connect to a virtual machine using your browser and the Azure portal, or via the native SSH or RDP client already installed on your local computer.
-The Azure Bastion service is a fully platform-managed PaaS service that you provision inside your virtual network.
+The Azure Bastion service is a fully platform-managed PaaS service that you deploy inside your virtual network.
 It provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over TLS.
 When you connect via Azure Bastion, your virtual machines don't need a public IP address, agent, or special client software.
-For more information, see What is Azure Bastion?

 Virtual network NAT Gateway